kalvin-eliazord/Corty_Trainer/README.md

 # CS2 Internal Trainer
-a C++ dynamic-linked library cheat for the CS2 game with the aimbot function.
+A C++ dynamic-linked library aimbot for the CS2 game.

 ## What is aimbot ?
-This is a functionality that will allow a player to aim at a target automatically.
+This is a cheating functionality that will allow a player to aim at a target automatically.

 ## To-do:
 - Add trace line game function